jasonjmcghee/rem/README.md

     - Currently it is stored in: `~/Library/Containers/today.jason.rem/Data/Library/Application Support/today.jason.rem`
     - It was originally: `~/Library/Application\ Support/today.jason.rem/`

+### (Never)AQ
+- Wow that logo is so great, you're an artist.
+Can I see your figma?
+    - So nice of you to say, sure [here it is](https://www.figma.com/file/Rr2vUXjsRb9SJMssQbEllA/rem-icons?type=design&node-id=0%3A1&mode=design&t=QhtJ7L1z4rIXTG4M-1)

 ### XCode + copy / paste from history:

 https://github.com/jasonjmcghee/rem/assets/1522149/97acacb9-b8c6-4b9c-b452-5423fb4e4372